sebinjohn/ci2/README.md

 ## Overview

-ci2 is a "set" of CI helper scripts.
-To assist with pushing, and publishing versions of code.
+ci2 is a "set" of CI helper scripts to assist with pushing, and publishing versions of code.
+It supports Travis, Drone and TeamCity.

-To depend on this REPO add the following to your ``.travis.yml`` / ``.drone.yml``
+To depend on this REPO for use with Travis or Drone, add the following to your ``.travis.yml`` or ``.drone.yml``:

 ```
 curl https://commbank.artifactoryonline.com/commbank/binaries/ci/ci-<VERSION>.tar.gz | tar xz